Best Way To Visit Alaska

 American Airlines will launch seasonal nonstop service between Anchorage (ANC) and Phoenix (PHX) from May 21 to September 8, 2026, using an Airbus A321neo.
 The schedule features a convenient morning departure from Phoenix and a late-evening return from Anchorage, offering travelers more options to explore Alaska’s wild landscapes or the desert beauty of the Valley of the Sun.
 This new route strengthens ANC’s role as a key hub for both leisure and business travel.

 The Alaska Highway runs more than 1,300 miles between British Columbia, Canada, and Alaska.
 The trip to Anchorage via Canada varies by departure point, but you’ll want to plan on several days of travel time.
+Driving allows you to go at your own pace, linger longer, and get to places rarely seen by other types of Alaska travel.
+Starting or ending the drive in Anchorage has a number of perks:

 There are five keys to make a visit to Alaska the best.
 Consider these as you plan and you’ll have a...